What Does Life Insurance Actually Cover (and What It Doesn’t)?

 What Life Insurance Covers

-At its simplest, life insurance provides a death benefit, a tax-free lump sum paid to your beneficiaries when you die.
+At its simplest, life insurance provides a death benefit — a tax-free lump sum paid to your beneficiaries when you die.
 What they do with that money depends on your intentions and your family’s needs, but in most cases, it goes toward some combination of final expenses, outstanding debts, and future financial support.

 One of the most common uses is to cover funeral and burial expenses, which can cost upwards of $10,000 in many areas.
 Without life insurance, these costs often fall on grieving family members.
 A policy can relieve that burden entirely.

-Life insurance is also commonly used to pay off debts, especially those that don’t disappear when you pass away.
+Life insurance is also commonly used to pay off debts — especially those that don’t disappear when you pass away.
 This can include credit cards, personal loans, private student loans, or medical bills.
 For families with a mortgage, the death benefit can help cover monthly payments, or pay off the home completely, allowing surviving family members to stay in place without financial strain.

 Perhaps the most impactful use of life insurance is income replacement.
 If your spouse or children rely on your earnings to cover everyday expenses like rent, food, utilities, or transportation, life insurance ensures they can continue living their lives with a degree of financial stability.
 For parents, it may also help fund future education expenses such as college tuition or private school.

 And for those with significant assets or business interests, life insurance plays a critical role in estate and succession planning.
 It can provide liquidity to cover estate taxes, equalize inheritances among heirs, or fund buy-sell agreements in family-owned businesses.
+If you’re curious about how taxes interact with life insurance payouts, it’s worth understanding what policyholders should know about life insurance and taxes.

 What Life Insurance Doesn’t Cover